ArnavSBhardwaj/Reinfocement_Learning/tutorials/docker-workflow.md

 docker-compose down
 ```

 This stops the containers.
-Tomorrow you'll need to run `docker-compose up` again.
+Tomorrow you'll need to run `docker-compose up -d` again.

 ---